Running with Type 1 Diabetes: How I Keep My Blood Sugar Stable

 This was when I also learned about active insulin on board and how active insulin can impact physical activity.
 Learning about these things was very valuable in managing the highs and lows that come with working out and running.

 The time of day I choose to run plays a role in how I manage diabetes.
 I typically run in the morning.
 I don’t eat before a run because I don’t want active insulin on board.
 I’ve learned what I’ll need to consume for different runs and have a plan for a low blood sugar, should it come up.
 I wear a medical alert notification and carry a glucagon, phone and low snacks.
 It’s a lot to think of but not impossible.

 My strategy changes from a.m. to p.m. runs but either way, I try to have no active insulin onboard when I leave the house.
 I have strategies in mind based on what my current blood sugar is in comparison to how far I plan to run.

-- If it’s a short, three to four-mile run, I generally try to start at about 7.8-10 mmol/L140-180 mg/dL and may have 15-30 grams of carbohydrates snack as I’m going out the door.
+- If it’s a short, 3 to 4-mile run, I generally try to start at about 7.8-10 mmol/L140-180 mg/dL and may have 15-30 grams of carbohydrates snack as I’m going out the door.
 As that spikes my blood sugar, the running will bring it back to a normal range.

-- For my runs in the four to eight-mile range, I try to start below 11.1 mmol/L200 mg/dL, but I’m not so worried if I am higher than that because the distance will bring me back into range.
+- For my runs in the 4 to 8-mile range, I try to start below 11.1 mmol/L200 mg/dL, but I’m not so worried if I am higher than that because the distance will bring me back into range.
 I really enjoy using UCAN for fuel.
 It’s 15 grams of carbohydrate and for longer distances, it works great to keep my blood sugar stable.

 - When I run a marathon, I generally bring eight GUs and have a UCAN 30 minutes before the start.
 I typically use six or seven of the gels but always bring more than I need to protect myself in the event of an emergency low blood sugar